djhunt-ibm/agentic-ai-client-bootcamp/usecases/O2C-Automation-lab/practitioner_docs/hands-on-lab.md

 ![wxo tool order](./images/img9.png)
 ![wxo tool order](./images/img10.png)

 23. At this point, you are ready to deploy your Agent.
-To do so, scroll to the bottom of the configuration page and make sure the slide bar next to Show agent is enabled (green) to make the Agent accessible on the chat interface.
+To do so, scroll to the bottom of the configuration page and make sure the slide bar next to Show agent is disabled.
 Click the **Deploy** button to deploy the agent and makes it available to be used as a collaborator agent.

 ![wxo order managemen agent deploy](./images/show-chat.png)
 ![wxo o2c deploy](./images/img11.png)